Coffeehouse culture of Baghdad: Dar al-Atraqchi

-Dar al-Atraqchi Café (مقهى الأطرقجي) is a newer coffeehouse that managed to gain popularity after it succeeded in simulating the old Baghdadi atmosphere and the lack of any modern flavor.
-Opening in 2013, the café contains hundreds of rare Baghdadi and heritage antiques as well as old-style walls, carpets, and furniture.
-Among its antiques include handmade carpets, ancient fines, antiques, the readable Obelisk of Hammurabi, the Sumerian harp, silverware, and many more.
-The work companion of the owner, Sa'ad Salloum Abu Samer, confirmed that the reason for the demand for frequenting the café while it serves tea, coffee and shisha is that they are tired of modernity, western decorations, and bright lights, and have resorted to the calm atmosphere that the place provides them, as well as the old Baghdadi atmosphere.
+Dar al-Atraqchi Café (مقهى الأطرقجي) is a newer coffeehouse that replicates older Baghdadi coffeehouses.
+Opening in 2013, the coffeehouse contains hundreds of rare Baghdadi and heritage antiques as well as traditional walls, carpets, and furniture.
+Among its antiques are handmade carpets, ancient fines, antiques, a replica of the obelisk of Hammurabi, the Sumerian harp, silverware, and many more.
+The work companion of the owner, Sa'ad Salloum Abu Samer, confirmed that the reason for the demand for frequenting the coffeehousewhile it serves tea, coffee and shisha is that they are tired of modernity, western decorations, and bright lights, and have resorted to the calm atmosphere that the place provides them, as well as the old Baghdadi atmosphere.

-Dar al-Atraqchi also lacks a table numbering system, instead, it has been replaced by naming each table with the name of one of Iraq's artistic, literary, and political figures and pioneers.
-Among those figures are Ali Al-Wardi, Badr Shakir al-Sayyab, Abd al-Razzaq al-Hasani and many more.
-The café provides its patrons with singing performances every evening that include maqam and traditional songs.
+Dar al-Atraqchi also lacks a table numbering system; instead, it has been replaced by naming each table after one of Iraq's artistic, literary, and political figures and pioneers.
+Among those figures are Ali al-Wardi, Badr Shakir al-Sayyab, Abd al-Razzaq al-Hasani, and many more.
+The coffeehouse offers its patrons singing performances every evening that include maqam and traditional songs.

 Mazhar Café

-Mazhar Café (مقهى مزهر) is a heritage café located in the Karkh district near Haifa Street and the Ministry of Culture and it has three entrance doors.
-The café is usually associated with Muhammad al-Qubanchi whose pictures are hung on the walls of the café and it was a popular destination for talking about horse racing in al-Mansour district and betting on horse riders as the owner of the café was a horse racing fan himself.
+Mazhar Café (مقهى مزهر) is a heritage coffeehouse located in the Karkh district near Haifa Street and the Ministry of Culture, and it has three entrance doors.
+The café is usually associated with Muhammad al-Qubanchi, whose pictures are hung on the walls of the coffeehouse, and it was a popular destination for talking about horse racing in al-Mansour district and betting on horse riders, as the owner of the café was a horse racing fan himself.

 Al-Kadhimiyya district

 Hajj Sadiq Café

 Hajj Sadiq Café (مقهى الحاج صادق) is an old coffeehouse located in Kadhimiya.
-The café is notable for being the first to introduce television during the Royal era when no one had acquired televisions yet whether they were wealthy or not.
+The café is notable for being the first to introduce television during the Royal era, when no one had yet acquired televisions, regardless of their wealth.
 It's also a meeting spot for merchants and lawyers.
-During the morning on the day, the 14 July Revolution that overthrew the Hashemite dynasty in Iraq took place, the owner of the café ran to the rooftop of his house near the coffeehouse with binoculars to witness the bombing of several ministries, he was shot by unknown gunmen.
+During the morning on the day of the 14 July Revolution that overthrew the Hashemite dynasty in Iraq, the owner of the coffeehouse ran to the rooftop of his house near the coffeehouse with binoculars to witness the bombing of several ministries, and an unknown gunman shot him.
 The coffeehouse remains open in his memory.

 Star Café

-Star Café (مقهى نجم) is a meeting place for the writers, artists, and dignitaries from the Kadhimiya district and is located on the entrance of Sharif al-Radi Street.
+Star Café (مقهى نجم) is a meeting place for the writers, artists, and dignitaries from the Kadhimiyya district and is located on the entrance of Sharif al-Radi Street.